 Additionally, pescatarians incorporate more essential vitamins, proteins, and fats into their diet by consuming modest amounts of fish and seafood.

 Not every vegetarian, pescatarian, or vegan chooses their lifestyle because of health concerns.
 Instead, many choose it to decrease their carbon footprint.

 Raising and maintaining livestock takes an incredible toll on the environment.

 Harvesting and distributing fish and seafood is less environmentally taxing and allows vegetarians to enjoy meat-like products without consuming livestock and land animals.

-Some people become vegans, vegetarians, and pescatarians because it better aligns with their ethics and their morals.
-For example, some are opposed to the killing of animals or how they are treated in factories and in lots.
+Some become vegans, vegetarians, and pescatarians because it better aligns with their ethics and morals.
+For example, some are opposed to killing animals or how they are treated in factories and lots.